March 2019 Update on appointments

 All telephone calls to and from the practice will be recorded in order to check any instructions given to us, for training purposes, for crime prevention and to improve the quality of our services.
 A message will inform you of this each time you ring the practice.
 Please be aware that calls will also be recorded when anyone from the practice rings you.

 Please note that our telephones are busiest at half past eight each morning.
-We have a queuing system that can hold up to eighteen calls at any one time.
-Unfortunately if there are more than eighteen people in the queue then calls are dropped or may not get through.
-Sometimes at our busiest times, more than eighteen people are trying to get through at the same time so if your call drops or you cannot get through, please try again.
+We have a queuing system that can hold up to twenty-five calls at any one time.
+Unfortunately if there are more than twenty-five people in the queue then the phone system will ask you to ring back.
 If you are ringing with a routine question or query rather than to request an appointment, it would be much appreciated, if it is suitable for you, that you ring after nine o' clock.
 Thank you for your help.

 • Please note that each available doctor has a set number of routine phone back appointments each day and that once these are all booked you will be asked to ring back another day if you have a routine problem.
 Please bear in mind that on particularly busy days, all routine appointments may be booked up early in the day.
 Appointments are available in the morning and afternoon.
 Occasional evening appointments are available, which can be organised by the GP after telephone triage.